-You are probably used to food weights as being in pounds and ounces that are fractions of a pound (for example, 4 ounces equals 1⁄2 pound).
-However, in order to enter food weight in AUTO DEFROST, you must specify pounds and tenths of a pound.
+You are probably used to food weights as being in pounds and ounces that are fractions of a pound (for example, 4 ounces equals 1⁄2 pound [113.4 g]).

 If the weight on the food package is in fractions of a pound, you can use the following chart to convert the weight to decimals.